evainlau/pycao/documentation/discover.rst

 In the first versions of Pycao, there was no graphical interface.
 A simple image appeared after the compilation of the python code.

-However, choosing the location of the camera, zooming, ... to get exactly the expected image was time consuming.
+In practice, choosing the location of the camera, zooming, ... to get the expected view was time consuming.
 Now, once you have modelled an object or a scene, the scene will be displayed after compilation in a window where you can move the camera, the zoom... in an interactive way with buttons.
-It is also possible to visualize standard povray files modelled out of povray with the viewer.
+It is also possible to visualize standard povray files modelled out of pycao with the viewer.
 The viewer and the buttons look like this

 .. image:: ../images/viewer.png
+   :width: 50%

-However, Pycao is not a graphical modeller, and there is no graphical tool beyond the post compilation interface.
+However, Pycao is not a graphical modeller, and there is no graphical tool beyond this post compilation interface.
 My experience is that describing a 3D object with a mouse on a 2D screen is very very challenging.